The Man Who Planted Trees: Spoken-word recordings

 In 1985 the Paul Winter Consort recorded an album with Robert J. Lurtsema as the narrator.
 It was made into a book-on-tape in 1990 by Earth Music Productions.
-In 1992, the American radio show Hearts of Space did a musically-accompanied reading (episode 290, first aired on 15 May) with narration by Robert J. Lurtsema.
+In 1992, the American radio show Hearts of Space did a musically accompanied reading (episode 290, first aired on 15 May) with narration by Robert J. Lurtsema.
 It has also been recorded for BBC Radio 4 with Bill Paterson narrating.

+Gallimard Jeunesse produced a French version in 2010 of 'L'homme qui plantait des arbres', read by Jacques Bonnaffé.

 Related works

 The original book has inspired a 2012 book on the same theme:

 The Man Who Planted Trees: Lost Groves, Champion Trees, and an Urgent Plan to Save the Planet by Jim Robbins.
 Robbins work cites Giono's work and goes on to consider the modern-day work of David Milarch, a Michigan nurseryman.

 Environmentalist and silvologist Gabriel Hemery wrote a sequel in 2016 titled: The Man Who Harvested Trees and Gifted Life.
 The short story follows a girl's life-long relationship with a forest and its trees.